Love Shack: Critical

 Caren Myers from Melody Maker said, "This wins hands down on packaging of the week, as it comes in a fold-out, pop-up love shack that you can brighten your mantelpiece with.
 The shack is the sort of place that shimmies when people start grooving there.
-The B-52's are still pretty much making the same frivolous music they always have, but I'd take their joyful silliness over a whole warehouse full of self-conscious iconoplasts any day.
+The B-52's are still pretty much making the same frivolous music they always have, but I'd take their joyful silliness over a whole warehouse full of self-conscious iconoclasts any day.
 Next Thursday would be fine."
 David Giles from Music Week wrote, "The B-52's deserve a hit after their fine return to form last summer with the Cosmic Thing LP, but I'd be surprised if this is the track to do it."
 He added, "Like 'Party Out of Bounds', it tries to conjure up a wild, chaotic celebration, but unlike that particular track it is neither inventive nor melodic enough."
 Pan-European magazine Music & Media named it "the best track from the disappointing Cosmic Thing.
 Good clean fun from some of the US' most productive eccentrics."
 Ian McCann from NME felt it was a rip-off of the Miracles' "Going to a Go-Go".
 People magazine noted the "wild abandon" of the song.

 In retrospective reviews, Stephen Thomas Erlewine of AllMusic described it as "an irresistible dance number with delightfully silly lyrics and hooks as big as a whale that unbelievably gave the group a long-awaited Top Ten hit."
 Matthew Hocter from Albumism cited "Love Shack" as an example of the band's "own unique brand of upbeat, lyrically positive and infectious dance grooves".
 The Daily Vault's Denise Henderson commented, "The celebration of life in dance and music is demonstrated by the repetitive chorus 'Everybody's movin/everybody's groovin baby!'
 Well, when in doubt, dancing and drinking and having a little fun always worked for me!"